u0-a63/StepMania-Launcher/README.md

 Either you can make your own downloads.list, or you can download the one from this repo.
 The choice is yours.

 And that's about it!

+# If you find any bugs or issues DM me on Discord, my username is chipthegoober_